kaplasak/RaySplatting/README.md

 - Install CUDA Toolkit 12.4.1;
 - Install NVIDIA OptiX SDK 8.0.0;

-2. Copiling the CUDA static library:
+2. Compiling the CUDA static library:
 ------------------------------------
 - Create the new CUDA 12.4 Runtime project and name it "RaySplattingCUDA";
 - Remove the newly created kernel.cu file with the code template;